-That’s what we would pronounce, Jehovah or Yehovah.
+That’s what we would pronounce as Jehovah or Yahweh.

 They call each other by name.

-Isaiah 43:1 “But now thus says the Lord, he who created you, O Jacob, he who formed you, O Israel: “Fear not, for I have redeemed you; I have called you by name, you are mine.”
+Isaiah 43:1 says, “But now thus says the Lord, he who created you, O Jacob, he who formed you, O Israel: ‘Fear not, for I have redeemed you; I have called you by name, you are mine.’”

 God knows you.
 He is your father.
 He knows the number of hairs on your head.
 He knows your motivations.
 He knows the plans He has for you (Jeremiah 29:11).

 Moses and the Lord speak to each other face to face as friends.

 The people are in mourning in Exodus 33 because God says He won’t be with them.
 They don’t have that relationship.

 God’s not abandoning them.
 He doesn’t think He should be with them or they might disobey His commands and His justice would demand wrath against the sin.
 He’s afraid they would be destroyed if He goes with them.

 Moses knows God’s compassion and mercy too and convinces Him to send His presence with them.
 Moses knows he and the people of Israel are nothing without God’s presence.
 God being with them is what makes them who they are.

 The people recognize the special relationship Moses has with God.
 They honor their meeting together and they worship the Lord when His glory cloud descends to talk with Moses.